Shakeri-Lab/MMSFM/README.md

     ## To only preprocess single cell data
     python -m datagen.py --datasets real

+    ## To only download and preprocess CIFAR-10 and Imagenette data
+    python -m datagen.py --datasets images

-    ## To do both
+    ## To do all
-    python -m datagen.py --datasets synth real
+    python -m datagen.py --datasets synth real images
     ```
+    You should only have to run this script once, given an issue with how Torchvision checks whether a dataset has already been downloaded for Imagenette.
+    [See here](https://github.com/pytorch/vision/pull/8638) for the relevant issue.

 ## Running Experiments